PrincessUgbobuaku/My-Digital-Portfolio/README.md

 - **S:** When I first started my internship, I found it difficult to adapt to the professional communication style expected in the workplace.
 I was used to casual messages in class groups or student projects, but here I had to interact with supervisors, clients, and developers using clear, respectful, and concise language.

-- **T:** My goal was to improve my business communication skills — specifically in how I write professional emails, speak during stand-up meetings, and ask or respond to questions in team discussions.
+- **T:** My goal was to improve my business communication skills especially in how I write professional emails, speak during stand-up meetings, and ask or respond to questions in team discussions.
 I also wanted to gain confidence in using the correct tone and terminology.

 - **A:** I completed the Business Communication module to learn the principles of workplace communication.
 I also paid close attention during meetings and email exchanges, observing the specific terminology and professional tone my colleagues used.
 I made a conscious effort to incorporate these terms into my daily stand-up updates and team interactions.
 I also practiced structuring my emails more clearly, using appropriate subject lines and greetings.

 - **R:** Over time, I became more confident in my communication.
 My messages were clearer, and I was able to express myself more professionally during meetings.
-I received positive feedback from my mentor and peers, and I now feel more prepared for any communication situation in a professional environment.

 ## Interview Skills